 The scene in the streets begins with a male gaze tour of Penelope’s body.
 We see shots of her legs, her butt, and her breasts as she walks down the street but we do not see her face until later.
 Her body is a compilation of sexualized components that have lost their connection to her as a whole.
 Her body speaks more loudly than her mind or ego, leaving her sense of self stranded in silence.

-The shapes and proportions of her anatomy have been so objectified, so scrutinized, measured, and aestheticized that she can no longer relate to it.
+Like many women of her time, the shapes and proportions of her anatomy have been so objectified, scrutinized, measured, and aestheticized that she can no longer relate to it.
 Her body is a foreign object separated from her identity.

 Objectification is not always sexual.
 A person can be treated as a marketable object instead of a sexual one.
 You can take Michael Jordan’s face, or Taylor Swift’s name and put it on anything and it will make it more valuable.
 The carefully branded image these stars are fitted to co-opt their “true” identity and replace it with a commodity.
 You can give Kanye West a blank piece of paper and simply by signing his name he can turn it into money.
 That signature is not backed by gold or the government, it is backed by an image, a fantasy of who West is, and with each reinforcement of the fantasy, West becomes more product and less human.
 He is trapped in the semiotics of what he or his visage represents.